larissacfs/tasks/README.md

     task2.spec.ts
 task1.pdf
 ```
-This project also contains es-lint, prettier and husky.
+This project also contains tsc, es-lint, prettier, and husky as linters, code style standardiser and compilers.

 ## Installation